Scalingo/documentation/source/databases/tunnel.md

 ## Build the tunnel

-By running the following command, an encrypted SSH tunnel will be built between you and your database
+By running the following command, an encrypted SSH tunnel will be built between you and your database.

 ```
 $ scalingo -a example-app db-tunnel MONGO_URL